AlmaLinux/almalinux.org/content/blog/2023-10-31-cis-benchmarks-update.md

 The benchmarks cover topics like which SSH ciphers to use, AAA best practices like password complexity and filesystem permissions, how to best configure a host-based firewall (like firewalld/iptables) and how to setup auditd and rsyslog to ensure that you're logging enough information and have an audit trail in case of a security incident, and how to stop disabling SELinux!
 The DISA [STIGs](https://public.cyber.mil/stigs/) are very similar, but with some specific additions for national security and a different delivery method.

-The benchmarks are just documents, you can read them as PDF's, no special software to install.
-Or you can browse them on the website.
+The benchmarks are just documents - you can read them as PDF's - no special software to install.
+You can find them on the [website](https://www.cisecurity.org/benchmark/almalinuxos_linux).
 They're available to all for free with no paywall.

 CIS controls *map* to various security frameworks, so you can show an auditor how you're compliant to ISO 27002 by applying CIS controls in the  benchmarks, for example: